LEXUGE/nixos/README.md

 - GTK with builtin dark variant.
 - Full-disk encryption including `/boot`.
 Support hibernate.
 - Working Howdy (Windows Hello like login service) on X1 Carbon 7th Gen
-- Transparent proxy backended by `shadowsocks-libev + simple-obfs` (I packaged simple-obfs myself).
-This feature is **extremely** useful if you are in Mainland China because it helps you get over the firewall without pain.
-- A built-in smartdns server (custom packaged)
+- Transparent proxy and de-polluted DNS server using Clash (support shadowsocks, Vmess, trojan). rules are written in order to maximize the performance.
 - <kbd>CapsLock</kbd> as <kbd>Ctrl</kbd>!
 No emacs pinky anymore!
 (Surely I am an emacs user).
 - zsh with oh-my-zsh builtin, in addition to a git plugin which makes your life